Shiny Entertainment: Further games (1996–2001)

 The next game produced by Shiny was MDK, produced fully in 3D.
 The studio's team successfully switched from 2D to 3D development, and MDK, released in 1997, became a very successful game.
 Aside from being used as a benchmark test for new graphics cards by various magazines, Shiny scored between 40 and 60 deals to include support for peripherals, including joysticks and 3D glasses, as well as deal with Apple Inc. that saw MDK pre-installed on every first-generation iMac.
-Perry believed that selling Shiny because he was unconfident of his team's ability to produce a 3D game was the worst mistake he had ever made.
+Perry sold Shiny Entertainment, doubting his team's ability to produce a 3D game, a decision he came to view as the worst mistake in his career.
 After MDK shipped, Shiny employees Nick Bruty and Bob Stevenson left the company to form Planet Moon Studios with the same development principles as Shiny.
 Further Shiny games—Wild 9, R/C Stunt Copter, Messiah, and Sacrifice—were developed in parallel at the company, leading to what Perry said was simultaneously diluting focus and talent, and none of the games sold as well as MDK.